intel/he-toolkit/QUICK_START.md

-## Quick Start Guide for Users
+## Quick Start Guide

+This guide are for those who wish to get set up quickly with Intel HE Toolit.

-This guide demonstrates how to use HE-Toolkit project to plan and track survey questions.
-In this guide, you will create a HE-Toolkit project and add a custom recipes and plugins to track priorities for your tasks.
+In this guide, you will create a HE project, create custom build recipes, and augment the toolit via plugins.

 ### HE toolkit installation